linkedin/shiv/README.md

 ### gotchas

-Zipapps created with Shiv are not cross-compatible with other architectures.
+Zipapps created with shiv are not cross-compatible with other architectures.
 For example, a `pyz` file built on a Mac will only work on other Macs, likewise for RHEL, etc.

-Zipapps created with Shiv *will* extract themselves into `~/.shiv`, unless overridden via `SHIV_ROOT`.
+Zipapps created with shiv *will* extract themselves into `~/.shiv`, unless overridden via `SHIV_ROOT`.
 If you create many utilities with shiv, you may want to ocassionally clean this directory.